qngapparat/refractorPractice/README.md

 Practising debugging and refactoring of Java code.

 #### Notes:
 I didn't strictly stick to the 15-line requirement.
-Most methods are under 15 lines, but I decided not to delete comments or needlessly compress anything for the readability's sake.
+Most methods are under 15 lines, but I decided not to delete comments or needlessly compress anything for the readability's sake, since this isn't really a codegolf challenge.

 However, all methods are specialized so that they are reusable and easily readable/editable.